polarity/bitwig-theme-editor-helper/README.md

-# bitwig-theme-editor-helper
+# Bitwig-Theme-Editor Helper
-Helps you change the colour in a json file used by the Bitwig Theme Editor
+Helps you change the colour in a json file used by the [Bitwig Theme Editor](https://github.com/Berikai/bitwig-theme-editor) I think patching the JAR ob Bitwig is against TOS, be aware.